abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 ### Asynchronous Logging
 Asynchronous logging is in experimental stages and they are not widely promoted.
 Once they are stable across all supported platforms, they will be promoted.
-You may enable and test this feature by defining macro `_ELPP_EXPERIMENTAL_ASYNC_LOGGING` and if you find some issue with the feature please report in [this issue](https://github.com/easylogging/easyloggingpp/issues/202).
+You may enable and test this feature by defining macro `_ELPP_EXPERIMENTAL_ASYNC` and if you find some issue with the feature please report in [this issue](https://github.com/easylogging/easyloggingpp/issues/202).
 Reporting issues always help for constant improvements.

  [![top]
 Goto Top](#table-of-contents)